 - Want to keep it vegan?
 Serve it with my Savory Veggie Fritters, pair it with a protein-rich soup, or just toss in some canned garbanzo beans—all good options.

-I hope you will enjoy this recipe and also check out some of my other kale salads or healthy and refreshing bites like the Citrusy Kale, Fennel, and Salmon Salad with Mozzarella, and my nourishing Mango Avocado salad, or The Fennel Cucumber Bites with Creamy Tuna.
+I hope you will enjoy this recipe and check out some of my other kale salads or healthy and refreshing bites like the Citrusy Kale, Fennel, Salmon Salad with Mozzarella, and my nourishing Mango Avocado salad, or The Fennel Cucumber Bites with Creamy Tuna.

-Want to try this apple kale salad?
-Then PIN IT to your Vegetable or Gluten-free board to save for later!
-Come and find me on Pinterest for more great recipes!
-And don't forget to subscribe to my monthly newsletter!
+PIN IT on your Vegetable or Gluten-free board for later.
+Also, don't forget to subscribe to my monthly newsletter!
 Enjoy!

 - 2 tablespoons roasted, salted sunflower seeds